-- d) The US is a Great Trading Centre (18:12-13)-End Times Babylon will be known around the world for its commerce. - (1) The US is the largest business and financial hub in the world. - (2) Wall Street is the largest stock market worldwide. - (3) The US is the key player within the World Trade Organization. - (4) US firms produce more goods overseas than any nation. - (5) American trade spans the two major oceans in every item imaginable: precious metals and jewels (18:12a), clothing fashions and luxury items (18:12b), wheat and meat production, along with other foods (18:13a), and "the bodies and souls of men" (human trade in prostitution, drug trafficking, and pornography, 18:13b).
+- d) The US is a Great Trading Centre (18:12-13)-End Times Babylon will be known worldwide for its commerce. - (1) The US is the largest business and financial hub in the world. - (2) Wall Street is the largest stock market worldwide. - (3) The US is the key player within the World Trade Organization. - (4) US firms produce more goods overseas than any nation. - (5) American trade spans the two major oceans in every item imaginable: precious metals and jewels (18:12a), clothing fashions and luxury items (18:12b), wheat and meat production, along with other foods (18:13a), and "the bodies and souls of men" (human trade in prostitution, drug trafficking, and pornography, 18:13b).

-25 David Wilkerson, Set the Trumpet to Thy Mouth (Lindale, TX: World Challenge, 1985), 3; Chan Kai Lock, Who is End Times Babylon?
+24 David Wilkerson, Set the Trumpet to Thy Mouth (Lindale, TX: World Challenge, 1985), 3; Chan Kai Lock, Who is End Times Babylon?
 (Singapore: by the author, 1992), 3.

-- e) The US is Rich and Enriches Many Great Men (18:3, 14, 23). - (1) No country or institution even begins to match the wealth of the US, with its abundance of cars, food, goods, and multiplied luxuries. - (2) The US dollar is the standard trading currency on the globe. - (3) Former poor nations have grown rich through US investment (e.g., Singapore, China)-even previous enemies of the US (e.g., Japan, Germany). - f) The US Controls Many Nations (17:1, 15). - (1) The global dominance of America has increased dramatically with the fall of the USSR, leaving the US as the sole "Super Power" nation. - (2) Washington's voice in the UN is preeminent. - (3) Some nations cannot act without US approval (e.g., Israel). - (4) American democracy is being embraced by the world increasingly. - g) The US Could Be Destroyed by Russia's Nukes (17:3). - (1) Whether the scarlet beast is Russia26 or the G7 and EC or some other entity, the US exercises more control over them all than does any other entity. - (2) In any case, the Beast will destroy the Woman in one hour (18:8, 17, 19) by fire (17:16; 18:8-9).
-Even the destruction of a city by conventional fire takes several days (e.g., Great Chicago Fire, San Francisco Earthquake and Fire of 1906), so consumption by fire in only one hour almost inevitably must mean nuclear warfare.
-Russia has the greatest capacity to inflict this type of damage. - h) The US is Hedonistic and Other Nations Copy Her (18:3, 5). - (1) The US continually boasts that it is protecting American interests globally. - (2) Americans worship sex, material things, sports, entertainment, and pleasure-all of which are idols.
-The blatant idolatry of the TV show "American Idol" is mimicked around the world. - (3) US-sponsored trends are copied worldwide (fast food, clothing, music, pornography, drugs, scientific breakthroughs, skateboards, etc.). - i) The US is Glorified and Lives in Great Comfort (18:7). - (1) What nation or institution has the world's admiration more than the US? - (2) Glory has been accrued to the US more than any nation in numerous areas: space technology, scientific discoveries, the most Nobel Prize winners, the most inventions, and the attraction of the best brains in the world. - (3) The US is obsessed with comfort.
+- e) The US is Rich and Enriches Many Great Men (18:3, 14, 23). - (1) No country or institution can match the wealth of the USA with its abundance of cars, food, goods, and multiplied luxuries. - (2) The US dollar is the standard trading currency on the globe. - (3) Former poor nations have grown rich through US investment (e.g., Singapore, China)-even previous enemies of the US (e.g., Japan, Germany). - f) The US Controls Many Nations (17:1, 15). - (1) America's global dominance increased dramatically with the fall of the USSR, leaving the US as the sole "Superpower" nation. - (2) Washington's voice in the UN is preeminent. - (3) Some nations cannot act without US approval (e.g., Israel). - (4) The world is increasingly embracing American democracy. - g) The US Could Be Destroyed by Russia's Nukes (17:3). - (1) Whether the scarlet beast is Russia25, the G7 and EC, or some other entity, the US exercises more control over them all than does any other entity. - (2) In any case, the Beast will destroy the Woman in one hour (18:8, 17, 19) by fire (17:16; 18:8-9).
+Even the destruction of a city by conventional fire takes several days (e.g., The Great Chicago Fire, San Francisco Earthquake and Fire of 1906), so consumption by fire in only one hour almost inevitably must mean nuclear warfare.
+Russia has the most significant capacity to inflict this type of damage. - h) The US is Hedonistic, and Other Nations Copy Her (18:3, 5). - (1) The US continually boasts that it is protecting American interests globally. - (2) Americans worship sex, material things, sports, entertainment, and pleasure-all of which are idols.
+The blatant idolatry of "American Idol" is mimicked worldwide. - (3) US-sponsored trends are copied worldwide (fast food, clothing, music, pornography, drugs, scientific breakthroughs, skateboards, etc.). - i) The US is Glorified and Lives in Great Comfort (18:7). - (1) What nation or institution has the world's admiration more than the US? - (2) Glory has been accrued to the US more than any nation in numerous areas: space technology, scientific discoveries, the most Nobel Prize winners, the most inventions, and the attraction of the best brains in the world. - (3) The US is obsessed with comfort.
 More Americans are overweight than any other country.
 Homes have all the latest conveniences at bargain prices.
 Even Christians readily admit that they "church shop" until "we find a place that is comfortable."